Frequently Asked Questions

 Can I sponsor the NSW SES Volunteers Association?

 Sponsorships are welcome.
-Further details can be discussed by Contacting Us.
+Further details can be discussed by Contacting Us on 1300 073 782

 How can I make a donation or bequest to the NSW SES Volunteers Association?

 All donations are gratefully received.
-Our NSW SES Volunteers Association Contact Centre is able to help you with making a donation by simply calling 1300 707 344.
+The NSW SES Volunteers Association is able to help you with making a donation by simply calling 1300 073 782 or though the Donate button on our website.
 Further details can also be provided by Contacting Us.

 I have heard that the NSW SES Volunteers Association provides grants and scholarships and other member benefits.
 How can I found out more?